Specialist-Hawk/Company-Brochure/README.md

 # Company Brochure Generator

 An AI-powered tool that automatically generates a professional brochure for any company by analyzing its website.
-Simply provide the landing page URL, and the script does the rest.
+Simply provide the landing page URL, and the script does the rest.<br>
 Requirements

 To use this tool, you will need: